-Fashion design and marketing BFA degree programs provide instruction and access to labs where students can apply industry-standard tools, materials and techniques.
+Fashion design and marketing BFA degree programs provide theoretical instruction in the field and access to labs where students can apply industry-standard tools, materials and techniques.
 Students practice working individually and collaboratively with fellow students on group projects.
 Some programs offer field experience opportunities, while other schools have promotional labs where students can gain hands-on experience building fashion marketing campaigns.
 Most programs take four years to complete.
 Applicants must have a high school diploma or the equivalent.

 Bachelor of Fine Arts in Fashion Design & Marketing